Sevast-st/bega_mon/README.md

     # Address of the example bridge contract to monitor
     BRIDGE_CONTRACT_ADDRESS="0xc5a61774B7a238B213133A52373079015A75438A"

-    # The API endpoint of the destination chain's relayer service.
+    # The API endpoint to which the event data will be relayed.
     # Use a service like webhook.site to generate a test endpoint and view the dispatched payloads.
     DESTINATION_API_ENDPOINT="https://webhook.site/your-unique-endpoint"
     ```

 4.  **Add Contract ABI:**
     The script needs the contract's Application Binary Interface (ABI) to decode event data.
 Create a file named `abi.json` in the root directory.
+The ABI is a JSON array; you only need to include the definition for the specific event(s) you want to monitor.
 For a `TokensLocked` event, the ABI would contain an entry like this:

     ```json
     [